How to Choose a Meeting Leader Based on DISC Personality Style

 In contrast to the D personality style, the I personality style is the DISC type most likely to enjoy meetings.
 Energized by the company of others, the I is at their most inventive and inspiring when they’re connecting with others.

 As a result, meetings with an I at the helm are typically social and collaborative.
-An I considers a meeting an important opportunity to recharge everyone’s batteries through creative communication.
+An I type considers a meeting to be an important opportunity to recharge everyone’s batteries through creative communication.
 Yes, the I-driven meeting might meander a bit, but if the goal of the meeting is to foster creativity, connection, and improved morale, the time will be well-spent.

-An I has a knack for seeing the big picture, and will use their sense of humor, charisma, and natural flair for communication to bring out the best in others.
-If you have a project that is suffering because of a lack of enthusiasm from the team, an I is the perfect choice to turn things around.
-As a meeting leader, an I has the power to change minds, generate enthusiasm about a project, open the lines of communication, inspire creative and out-of-the-box solutions, and infuse participants with a helpful dose of optimism.
+An I has a knack for seeing the big picture and will use their sense of humor, charisma, and natural flair for communication to bring out the best in others.
+If you have a project that is suffering because of a lack of enthusiasm from the team, an I style is the perfect choice to turn things around.
+As a meeting leader, an I type has the power to change minds, generate enthusiasm about a project, open the lines of communication, inspire creative and out-of-the-box solutions, and infuse participants with a helpful dose of optimism.

 A person with an S style personality is a good choice to lead a meeting if team building is your priority.

 People with an S personality strongly prioritize group unity, equity, and stability.
 If you are in a situation where a project is suffering because a team is experiencing personality conflicts or a lack of cohesion, an S type is the ideal choice for a meeting leader.
 An S is sympathetic, generally cares about the well-being of the team, and is skilled at conflict resolution.
 Their supportive and compassionate nature will drive them to work tirelessly to create a harmonious work environment.